The Society Wheel

 This section also includes reference services - i.e. production, storage, lending and sale of encyclopedias, books, etc. - and services related to the labour market, such as recruitment,

-The Cultural sector includes all activities aimed at meeting people's needs for news, experiences and community / identity - social and cultural.
+The Cultural sector includes all activities aimed at meeting people's needs for news, experiences and community (identities).

 The sector has been divided into the following sub-sectors:

-The first mentioned sub-sector includes activities such as news reporting etc., conducted by both traditional media (radio, TV, newspapers) and social media.
+The first-mentioned sub-sector includes the transmission of news, entertainment and advertising etc., both via traditional media (radio, TV, newspapers) and social media.
 This sub-sector also includes production of various types of entertainment (music, theater, film, computer games, sports etc.)

 and art (visual arts, literature, food art).
 Note that activities that aim to satisfy other experiences than entertainment and art, e.g. nature experiences and amusement park attractions, has been classified as a part of tourism (see Net above).

-The second sub-sector includes activities, which can be related to family, home, private finances / consumption and leisure.
-This sector also includes activities in associations, i.e. to work for other purposes than primarily financial.
-The sub-sector finally includes
+The second sub-sector includes activities, which can be related to family, home, private finances / consumption and leisure as well as activities in associations, i.e. to work for other purposes than primarily financial.
+This sector also includes activities such as archaeological excavations and museum activities,